rofrol/easy_setup/README.md

 ## Oracle on Windows

-Example configs are in `src/oracle`.
-You have to put them i.e. in `/oraclexe/app/oracle/product/11.2.0/server/network/ADMIN` and restart listener.
+Copy `src/oracle/*.ora` to `/oraclexe/app/oracle/product/11.2.0/server/network/ADMIN` and restart listener.

 To do that you have to run `cmd.exe` as Administrator and run commands: